Surround yourself with these healthy Low-Carb Game Day Recipes and you'll wake up happy even if your team doesn't win!

 3. Stuffed Bacon-Wrapped Shrimp

-If your budget can handle it, these bacon-wrapped shrimp stuffed with cream cheese are fantastic and very low-carb.
+If your budget can handle it, bacon-wrapped shrimp stuffed with cream cheese are fantastic and very low-carb.

 And, you know they're perfect for a game day spread because they're a copycat of the Voodoo Shrimp at Walk-On's Sports Bistreaux.